Sound bars vs home cinema systems: which is best?

-- Set up process can be more involved to achieve the best result
+- Setup process can be more involved to achieve the best result

 Home cinema systems usually take the form of a Blu-ray or DVD player along with an amplifier, and multiple speakers.
 These typically give you '5.1' surround sound.
 The '5' refers to the five main speakers: two positioned behind you to the right and left, and three front speakers, which go left, right and centre of the TV.
 The '1' indicates the number of subwoofers.
-Although 5.1 is the most common set-up, systems can be as compact as 2.1 and as expansive as 9.2.
+Although 5.1 is the most common setup, systems can be as compact as 2.1 and as expansive as 9.2.

-You can also buy surround sound systems with an amplifier unit (or 'receiver'), but not a Blu-ray or DVD player, but it's the full package that is usually termed a 'home cinema system'.
+You can also buy surround sound systems with an amplifier unit (or 'receiver'), though not a Blu-ray or DVD player, but it's the full package that is usually termed a 'home cinema system'.
 If you already own a player, it's likely to be cheaper to just buy a surround sound system.
 Do carefully check what's included, though, as some manufacturers and retailers use the terms interchangeably.

 Most Blu-ray films are recorded in a multi-channel audio format, such as Dolby Digital.
 Certain films and shows screened on TV are also recorded in surround sound.
 Many can be found on Sky's movie channels and other high-definition (HD) channels - to find them, look out for the Dolby Digital logo or 'DD' in the programme guide or in the corner of the screen.